honeycombio/refinery/tools/convert/config.md

 A short timer that determines the duration between trace cache review runs to send.
-Increasing this will spend more time processing incoming events to reduce incoming- or peer_router_dropped spikes.
+Increasing this will spend more time processing incoming events to reduce incoming_ or peer_router_dropped spikes.
 Decreasing this will check the trace cache for timeouts more frequently.